• Find a bachelor's degree

 3. Georgia Tech

-Georgia Tech’s mechanical engineering bachelor’s is one of the best mechanical engineering programs available.
+Georgia Tech’s ME bachelor’s is one of the best mechanical engineering programs available.
 Described as “broad and flexible,” this program gives students freedom to specialize.
 The program features plenty of elective hours, so students can steer their careers in the direction they want.
 Students benefit from a hands-on approach to learning.
 They study a full spectrum of mechanical engineering topics.
-These topics include business, electronics, computer programming, and more.
-Students gain critical skills for entering the field or going to graduate school.
+These topics include:

 Atlanta’s Georgia Institute of Technology focuses on STEM subjects, so it makes a good choice for mechanical engineering.
 This public research university shows students how to make a difference through technology.
 In fact, part of Georgia Tech’s mission is to help students “improve the human condition” through technology.
 Georgia Tech values innovation.
 That’s why it’s a top choice for students who want to stay on the cutting edge of education.
 A Georgia Tech education can help students build successful careers.